Write in Your Authentic Voice: How to Brand Your Copy Across Your Entire Ecommerce Marketing and Sales FunnelDeep Dive

 Why?
 Because you KNOW how your mom communicates.
 She has a distinctive brand identity, and within that brand, her copy has a unique voice.

 Her voice is how you recognize when she’s grabbed your dad’s phone to text you a reminder to eat enough protein.

-And her voice is how you know it’s really her, not a Nigerian prince who’s hacked her phone number and wants a quick $$ transfer.
+And her voice is how you know it’s really her, not someone who’s hacked her phone number and wants a quick $$ transfer.